adriandecola/econ_game_theory/README.md

 # econ_game_theory
 This class was called Economics of Strategies in Firms and Markets.
+I'm only going to post the projects that I created.
+Note that they are not coding related projects but its work that I enjoyed creating and would love to share.
+I think they're pretty creative, though relatively simple models for everyday market occurances.
+These files can be viewed in any Jupyter Notebook environment including: Google Colab, Jupyter Notebook, and Ed.